-This Ongoing is about cracking apart, birth, growth, seeds, shifting, decay, and ever changing.
+Cracking apart, birth, growth, seeds, shifting, decay, ever changing

 Rain has a magical effect on the hills, making them turn green.